-Claw toe is likewise called claw foot.
-It’s a condition in which your toes bend into a claw-like position.
+Claw toe is a condition in which your toes bend into a claw-like position.
 Claw toe can appear from birth, or your feet can end up being bent later on.
-It’s normally not a serious problem by itself, but it can be uneasy.
-It can also a sign of an underlying medical condition and is often seen in diabetes or conditions that cause paralysis.
+It’s normally not a serious problem but may develop into a painful problem eventually.
+It can also be a sign of an underlying medical condition and is often seen in diabetes or conditions that cause paralysis.

-If you presume you have claw toe, make an appointment with your Dr. Manohar at his Brandon office.
-To avoid claw foot from getting worse, it is very important to get an early medical diagnosis and treatment.
+If you think you may have claw toe, make an appointment with your Dr. Cruz at his Brandon or Zephyrhills office.
+To avoid clawfoot from getting worse, it is very important to get an early medical diagnosis and treatment.

 You may be most likely to get these problems because of your genes.
-For instance, your risk goes up if you have a particular foot shape, such as a long second toe.
-Some diseases, such as arthritis and diabetes, can also result in trouble.
+For instance, your risk goes up if you have a particular foot shape such as a high arch or a long second toe.
+Some diseases, such as arthritis and diabetes, can also result in this condition.

-To deal with claw foot, your doctor may advise a mix of medical interventions and house care
+To deal with claw foot, your doctor may advise a mix of medical treatments and home care.

-If your toes are still flexible, Dr. Manohar may tape them or ask you to use a splint to keep them in the ideal position.
-They may teach you how to perform home care exercises to preserve your toes’ versatility.
-They may also motivate you to use specific kinds of shoes while recommending avoiding others.
+If your toes are still flexible, Dr. Cruz may tape them or ask you to use a splint to keep them in the ideal position.
+They may teach you how to perform home care exercises to keep your toes flexibility.
+They may also advise you to use specific kinds of shoes while recommending avoiding others.
 There are also simple tendon release procedures that can be performed comfortably in the office to resolve the problem.

-If your toes are still versatile, performing regular exercises might assist reduce your signs or avoid them from getting worse.
+If your toes are still flexible, performing regular exercises might assist and reduce your symptoms and help the toes from getting worse.
 For example, your physician might encourage you to move your toes toward their natural position, using your hands.
-Getting objects with your toes may also assist.
+Picking up objects with your toes may also assist.

 Using shoes with lots of space can help alleviate discomfort.
 Don’t use shoes that are too tight or shoes with high heels.
-If your toes are ending up being more rigid, try to find shoes that have additional depth in the toe area.
-You can also use a special pad to assist take pressure off the ball of your foot.
+If your toes end up being more rigid, try to find shoes that have added depth in the toe area.
+You can also use a special pad to help take the pressure off the ball of your foot.

-Your foot health is important to Dr. Manohar, so he will give you any advice he can so that you can live pain-free.
-Dr. Cruz is a board-certified podiatrist who has been practicing podiatry for more than 20 years and is live up to the Gentle Foot Doctor name.
-You can get in touch with him at his Zephyrhills office by calling (813) 782-3233 or at his Brandon office by calling (813) 502-5904.
-Another method you can use to send us a message via email is this scheduling form.
+Your foot health is important to Dr. Cruz, so he will give you any advice he can so that you can live pain-free.
+Dr. Cruz is a board-certified podiatrist who has been practicing in the Tampa Bay area for many years.
+You can get in touch with him at his Zephyrhills office by calling (813) 782-3233 or at his Brandon office by calling (813) 502-5904